Sharky90/100-days-of-code/r1-log.md

 Got back on track !
 Ok so I've played around  with'Class Based View's and I find it slow paced than the function based view maybe there is a way to speed up the process?
 #100DaysOfCode

+// Day 77 December 21.Saturday //

+Ahaa so now with template views I can show a template with CBV's and very quickly display information 'List & Detail views' from my model.
+Nice... 💻💪😬
+#100DaysOfCode